Agent Tools Reference

 |---|---|---|---|

-text | string | yes | Tweet text, 1-280 characters |
+message | string | yes | The SMS message content |

-time | string | yes | Post time in RFC3339 format or HH:MM local time |
+time | string | yes | Schedule time: RFC3339 or HH:MM (local time) |

 recurrence | string | no | One of once, daily, hourly (default: once) |